spearwolf/eventize/README.md

 ##### Multiple event names

-Instead of a wildcard, you can also specify multiple event names:
+Instead of using a wildcard, you can specify multiple event names:

 ```js
 ε.on(['foo', 'bar'], (...args) => console.log('foo or bar occured, args=', ...args))